Best Personal Finance Books Of All Time

 This book by Dave Ramsey is called the total money makeover and is the perfect money management book with tips on how to save money and how to invest any spare money you have along with how to crush debt and student loans.

 Dave Ramsey could easily have more than one book in the best personal finance books list but this is the one I chose.
+He combines money management in this budgeting book with simple investments but it will go a long way in securing your financial future.

 Although the book is primarily designed for a US audience it has all the principles that still work in the UK and Europe.